40794417KaungKhantPaing/DevOpsCourseworkGroup8/USE_CASES.md

 ---

-## 6. View Top N Capital Cities by Population
+## 6. Get Top N Capital Cities Reports

 **Goal in Context:**
 As a data analyst, I want to view the top N most populated capital cities in a specified area (world, continent, or region) so that I can quickly identify major capitals.